gvwilson/sensibleadventures/maddy-roo/old.md

 something rustled outside the door.
 She held her breath,
-hoping it was just the wind or a stray frog, but the sound came again.
+hoping it was just the wind or a stray frog, but then she heard it again.

 Moving slowly,
 she picked a pebble out of the muddy floor beside her